 You’ll learn everything from DOM manipulation to non-DOM methods ($.extend, $.proxy, etc) to Chaining, Callbacks and Promises.

-Our grads are well versed in functional programming paradigm Underscore.js unlocks.
+Our grads are well versed in the functional programming paradigm that Underscore.js unlocks.

 Backbone, Angular, and Ember